Plotting¶

 weights are shown rather than the weight labels.

 the figure right after it.
-Here only the numerical values of the weights "spatial"
+Here only the numerical values of the weights "spatial", "energy

 In all figures shown so far, the wedges displayed within the pie charts are of equal size.
 You can